imixs/imixs-saga/README.md

 http://localhost:8080/imixs-microservice

 More details about the imixs/wildfly image, which is the base image for Imixs-Workflow, can be found [here](https://hub.docker.com/r/imixs/wildfly/).

+## How to Build a Local Docker Image
+To run the build of a local Docker image:

+	mvn clean install -DskipTests -Pdocker

 ## Docker for Production